valentynf/geo-pair/README.md

 ## Features

 - Match countries with their capitals to test your geographical knowledge.
-- Enjoy a responsive and user-friendly design for seamless gameplay on various devices.
 - Built with React for a dynamic and interactive user interface.
 - Utilizes TypeScript for static typing and improved code quality.
 - Powered by Vite for fast development and Hot Module Replacement (HMR).